Sati (practice): Symbolic sati

 There have been accounts of symbolic sati in some Hindu communities.
 A widow lies down next to her dead husband, and certain parts of both the marriage ceremony and the funeral ceremonies are enacted, but without her death.
 An example in Sri Lanka is attested from modern times.
 Although this form of symbolic sati has contemporary evidence, it should by no means be regarded as a modern invention.
 For example, the ancient and sacred Atharvaveda, one of the four Vedas, believed to have been composed around 1000 BCE, describes a funerary ritual where the widow lies down by her deceased husband, but is then asked to ascend, to enjoy the blessings from the children and wealth left to her.
+Dehejia states that Vedic literature has no mention of any practice resembling sati.
+There is only one mention in the Vedas, of a widow lying down beside her dead husband who is asked to leave the grieving and return to the living, then prayer is offered for a happy life for her with children and wealth.
+Dehejia writes that this passage does not imply a pre-existing sati custom, nor of widow remarriage, nor that it is authentic verse; its solitary mention may also be explained as an insertion into the text at a latter date.
+Dehejia writes that no ancient or early medieval era Buddhist texts mention sati (since killing/self killing) would have been condemned by them.

 In 20th-century India, a tradition developed of venerating jivit (living satis).
 A jivit is a woman who once desired to commit sati, but lives after having sacrificed her desire to die.
 Two famous jivit were Bala Satimata, and Umca Satimata, both lived until the early 1990s.